Scientist behind coronavirus shot says next target is cancer

 For now, Tureci and Sahin are trying to ensure the vaccines governments have ordered are delivered and that the shots respond effectively to any new mutation in the virus.

-On Friday the couple is taking time out of their schedule to receive Germany's highest award, the Order of Merit, from President Frank-Walter Steinmeier.
-German Chancellor Angela Merkel, a trained scientist herself, will attend the ceremony.
+On Friday, German President Frank-Walter Steinmeier awarded the wife and husband one of the country's highest decorations, the Order of Merit, during a ceremony attended by Chancellor Angela Merkel, a trained scientist herself.

-"It's indeed an honor," Tureci sad of the award.
-"Both my husband and I are touched."
+“You began with a drug to treat cancer in a single individual,” Steinmeier told the couple.
+“And today we have a vaccine for all of humanity.”

+Tureci said ahead of the ceremony that getting the award was “indeed an honor.”

 But she insisted developing the vaccine was the work of many.

-"It's about the effort of many, our team at BioNTech, all the partners who were involved, also governments, regulatory authorities, which worked together with a sense of urgency," she said.
-"The way we see it, this is an acknowledgement of this effort and also a celebration of science."
+“It’s about the effort of many: our team at BioNTech, all the partners who were involved, also governments, regulatory authorities, which worked together with a sense of urgency,” Tureci said.
+"The way we see it, this is an acknowledgement of this effort and also a celebration of science.”